 Often the nerve fibers that make up a nerve are all individually wrapped in myelin, a protective sheath that causes electric impulses to conduct down the nerve much faster than fibers that lack myelin.
 (The same principle is used to improve electric wires by covering them with a plastic outer layer.)

 How Does MS Destroy Myelin?

 In multiple sclerosis, the immune system's T cells attack the myelin sheath.
 By attacking myelin, the immune system in a person with MS causes inflammation and degeneration of the myelin that can lead to demyelination, or stripping of the myelin covering of the nerves.
 It can also cause scarring (the "sclerosis" in the name “multiple sclerosis”).
 This causes electrical impulses to travel more slowly along the nerves resulting in deterioration of function in body processes such as vision, speech, walking, writing, and memory.

-Relapsing-remitting multiple sclerosis (RR-MS) is the most common type of MS, affecting about 85% of MS sufferers.
+Relapsing-remitting multiple sclerosis (RR-MS, RRMS or RMS) is the most common type of MS, affecting about 85% of MS sufferers.
 RR-MS is defined by inflammatory attacks on the myelin and nerve fibers causing a worsening of neurologic function.
 Symptoms vary from patient to patient, and symptoms can flare up (called relapses or exacerbations) unexpectedly, and then disappear (remission).